bernd/insomnia/CONTRIBUTING.md

 If you plan on helping with development, please read the [Develop Insomnia](README.md#develop-insomnia) section of the README for how to get started.
 The [Development Overview](DEVELOPMENT.md) may also prove useful for a general overview of the application architecture.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

-## Contributor T-shirt

-If your pull request to [Kong/insomnia](https://github.com/Kong/insomnia) was accepted, and it fixes a bug, adds functionality, or makes it significantly easier to use or understand Insomnia, congratulations!
-You are eligible to receive the very special contributor t-shirt!
-Go ahead and fill out the [contributor submission form](https://goo.gl/forms/5w6mxLaE4tz2YM0L2).